Home » Locations » Ignition Interlock Device Provider in California

 Information on laws, installation locations, and recovering your license after a California DUI

 There are two types of consequences for a DUI in California:

 Administrative Per Se: When an individual is stopped or arrested the officer takes your license and issues a temporary 30-day driving permit.
 This license action is separate from any criminal charges you face related to your DUI arrest.
 You can continue to drive in California and avoid suspension after a DUI arrest if you install an ignition interlock device in your vehicle.

-Criminal Consequences for California DUI: If you are convicted of a DUI offense, penalties apply, based the number of times you have been convicted of DUI and how much time has elapsed between the convictions.
+Criminal Consequences for California DUI: If you are convicted of a DUI offense, penalties apply, based on the number of times you have been convicted of DUI, if there was a crash or injury while you were driving under the influence and how much time has elapsed between the convictions.